bcdataca/workshop2017/content/project/project-3.md

 date = "2017-06-14"

 # Project title.
-title = "Predicting and improving timeliness and personalization of Mobile Engagement messages"
+title = "Elucidating enhancer-promoter gene expression using ConvNets"

 # Project summary to display on homepage.
-summary = "Boris Lau<br/>Mobify"
+summary = """
+Cory Simon
+Altius Institute
+"""

 # Optional image to display on homepage (relative to `static/img/` folder).
-image_preview = "proj/mobify/blog-proj-img.png"
+image_preview = "proj/altius.png"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "predictive", "analytics"]`